Fundraising & Hospital Coordinator

 Cortney received support and love from Eve’s Victory during their NICU stay and it drove her to want to give back.
 She now has a desire to be there for other moms and babies who are going through the same situation.
 She is eager to grow the support system in PA and to be a lifeline to families all over the country.

 KateLynne is a born and raised Pennsylvanian.
 She met her husband, Wesley, at a local tractor pull at the community fair and they have been crazy in love ever since.

-KateLynne is currently a mother to her miracle baby, Kimber, who was born at just 25 weeks gestation due to severe growth restriction and a decreasing heart rate.
+KateLynne is currently a mother to her daughter, Paisley, as well as miracle baby, Kimber, who was born at just 25 weeks gestation due to severe growth restriction and a decreasing heart rate.
 At birth, Kimber only weighed 13.9 ounces and had a long NICU stay ahead of her.
 The NICU life was hard with so many unknowns from a baby being born so early and small.
 KateLynne and her husband were surrounded by support and prayer and after 129 days in the NICU, they were able to bring home their precious miracle from God.
 Today, Kimber is a happy and healthy toddler and truly shows what God is capable of doing.

 During their NICU stay, the family was gifted a care package from Eve’s Victory.
 Through this kind gesture, KateLynne realized how many people out there truly care for others in their types of situations and drove her to want to continue to give back to other families going through what they did.
 KateLynne is ecstatic to be working with Eve’s Victory to spread God’s love to families going through such hard times.